cinnData/MLearning/[ML-03E] Example - House sales in King County.md

 ## Exploring the data

 `df` is a Pandas data frame.
 A report of the content can be printed with the method `.info()`.
-Everything is as expecetd, so far.
+Everything is as expected, so far.
 There are no missing values.

 ```
 In [2]: df.info()